Best AI Investing Chatbots in 2026

 Are AI investing chatbots safe?

 General assistants are safe to ask questions, but they can hallucinate figures, so verify anything specific before acting.
-For tools that connect to your money, safety depends on how access works: Walnut connects through SnapTrade, a regulated aggregator, reads your holdings read-only by default, and requires your approval for any trade.
+For tools that connect to your money, safety depends on how access works: Walnut connects through a regulated connection, reads your holdings read-only by default, and requires your approval for any trade.
 Check each provider’s security and permissions model before linking an account.

 Do AI investing chatbots give advice?